Code-Institute-Submissions/Squelsh84-milestone-project-1/README.md

 #### Feature 6 – Contact Form
 Allows potential customers to ask questions about pieces in the gallery or to start the process of ordering a piece.

-#### Feature 7 - Social media icons in footer
+#### Feature 7 – Social media icons in footer
 Allows the customer to connect and follow the craftsman’s other pages.

 ### Features Left to Implement
-~ Add a payment feature for sticks available.
+- Add a payment feature for sticks available.
-~ A map of forests for best walks
+- A map of forests for best walks
-~ Create a blog section to share information about the art of Stick making and some walks around Ireland.
+- Create a blog section to share information about the art of Stick making and some walks around Ireland.
-~ GDPR compliant pop-up screen to make sure the website complies with European law.
+- GDPR compliant pop-up screen to make sure the website complies with European law.

 ## Testing
+- Used Google Chrome developer tools to test website responsiveness across multiple devies such as Tablets and Mobiles.
+- Tested the contact form for the required attribute.
+With this attribute it will not let you submit the form with the required information.
+- tested that the smooth scroll worked when clicking on the links in the Navbar.
+- Tested the link buttons to esure the responded correctly.
+- Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
+- Used [Browserling](https://www.browserling.com/) to test the website across multiple browsers.

+### Issues when Testing

 ## Deployment